 Remove the rose from its pot.

-Place the rose in the hole, the union – where the stems meet the roots should be an inch below ground level.
+Place the rose in the hole, ensure the soil level in the pot is level with the surrounding soil.
 Replace the soil, firming as you go.

 Water in well.

 For planting in a pot, choose one with a diameter of at least 35cm, with drainage holes.

 Add a layer of shingle or crocks to the bottom of the pot for further drainage.

 Follow the instructions above using a loam-based compost such as John Innes No3.

 Leave at least 3cm between the soil level and the top of the pot to make watering easier.

 Keep well-watered until established.
 Keep roses in patio pots well-watered, especially through the summer.